phn/pytpm/doc/astrometry.rst

 + Bulletin A (weekly)

-  IERS Bulletin A contains Earth orientation parameters x/y pole, UT1-UTC and their errors at daily intervals and predictions for 1 year into the future.
+  IERS Bulletin A contains Earth orientation parameters x/y pole, ``UT1 - UTC`` and their errors at daily intervals and predictions for 1 year into the future.

 + Bulletin B (monthly)